hopsoft/turbo_boost-streams/README.md

 ```

 **NOTE:** The JavaScript method will be invoked on all matching elements when a `selector` is passed.

+## FAQ

+- Isn't this just RJS?

+> No. But, perhaps it could be considered RJS's "modern" spirtual successor. 🤷‍♂️
+> Though it embraces JavaScript instead of inventing ways to avoid it.

+- Does it use `eval`?

+> **No.** TurboReady can only invoke existing functions on the client.
+> It's not a carte blanche invitation to emit free-form JavaScript to be eval'd on the client.

 ## A Word of Caution